MicrosoftDocs/azure-stack-docs/azure-stack/hci/update/update-via-powershell-23h2.md

 You can discover updates in one of the following two ways:

 - **Discover updates online** - The recommended option when your system has good internet connectivity.
 The solution updates are discovered via the online update catalog.
 - **Sideload and discover updates** - An alternative to discovering updates online and should be used for scenarios with unreliable or slow internet connectivity, or when using solution extension updates provided by your hardware vendor.
 In these instances, you download the solution updates to a central location.
-You then sideload the updates to an Azure Local instance and discover the updates locally.
+You then sideload the updates to an Azure Local system and discover the updates locally.

 ### Discover solution updates online (recommended)

 Discovering solution updates using the online catalog is the *recommended* method.
 Follow these steps to discover solution updates online:

-1. Connect to a machine on your Azure Local instance using the deployment user account.
+1. Connect to a machine on your Azure Local system using the deployment user account.
 2. Verify that the Update service discovers the update package.

     ```powershell